 Steak is one of the statement dishes in almost 60% of the world’s cuisine, so it’s not surprising that there is a separate knife for it in the set.
 This is usually a tool of middle or small size, with a metal blade with riffled edges.

-Steak knives are used for not only cutting meat and fish, but also cutting salads, other (mainly cooked) foods, and spreading butter.
-By the way, there are different variations of it, so the blade can either have or not have serrated edges.
+Steak knives are used for not only cutting meat and sometimes fish, but also for salads, other (mainly cooked) foods, and spreading butter.
+By the way, there are different variations of it, so the blade can either have or not have special edges.
 It depends on the brand of a knife.

 But the serrated steak knives are generally more popular.
 It’s because they can stay sharp for a longer time without honing or sharpening, so keep that in mind while choosing a knife set for your kitchen.